IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an XDS on FHIR Environment.
-In the central infrastructure, the XDS Registry is grouped by the Resource Notification Publisher/Resource Notification Broker.
+In the central infrastructure, the XDS Registry is grouped by the DSUBm Resource Notification Publisher.
 The system shares and retrieves the documents by implementing MHD Document Source and/or MHD Document Consumer thanks to an MHD interface on XDS (see XDS on FHIR Option of MHD Profile).

 **Main Flow**: